cosimoagostinelli/Hor_dissimilarity_measures/README.md

 # Hor_dissimilarity_measures

-The code to reproduce the analysis of the paper "Higher-order dissimilarity measures for hypergraph comparison" will be available soon.
+Code to reproduce the analysis presented in the paper "Higher-order dissimilarity measures for hypergraph comparison".